HobnobMancer/cazy_webscraper/docs/index.rst

    * - ``get_pdb_structures``
      - Download protein structure files from RCSB PDB, and add the experimental method and resolution of each structure to an existing local CAZyme database.
+   * - ``get_pfams``
+     - Supplement an existing local CAZyme database with Pfam domain annotations from InterPro.
    * - ``get_gtdb_taxs``
      - Add GTDB taxonomic classifications for the genomes in an existing local CAZyme database.
    * - ``extract_data``